Healthy Homes Assessment Normandale

 Insulation Normandale

-The insulation of the ceiling and underfloor has been compulsory for all rent homes as of July 1st, 2019.
-All landlords and property managers have to ensure the insulation meets this new quality.
-In certain situations, the current ceiling insulation, or the insulation of the sub floor space might require to be topped up or replaced.
+Underfloor and ceiling insulation has been compulsory in all rental homes from 1 July 2019.
+All landlords and property managers must ensure that the insulation meets the new standard.
+In some instances, existing ceiling insulation or insulation in the subfloor space might require to be added or replaced.

-A well-insulated house will help to control condensation and lower the chance of mould and dampness as well as making more easy to the household to retain warmth.
+A well-insulated property can reduce condensation and reduce the chances of mould and dampness and also makes more easy to allow the household to keep the heat.

-The "R" is a symbol for thermal resistance and is a gauge of how well the insulation withstands heat flow.
-The more high the R-value, higher the standard of insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well the insulation resists heat flow.
+The higher the R-value, the more efficient the insulation.

 • Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3